Good Guys Wear Black: Production

-Norris had been offered a number of karate films but turned them down because he did not want to be limited.
+Norris had been offered a number of martial arts films but turned them down because he did not want to be limited.
 "Bruce Lee movies were all karate with a little story thrown in.
 I want to have a story with some karate scenes."

 Norris said a friend wrote the script from a storyline he devised with one of his students.
 "My country wasn't built on sacrificing people to expedite principles", said Norris.

 Norris said he "peddled" the script "all over Hollywood.
 The night before I was to meet this producer – I'd gone through everyone; he was the last – I thought, 'What can I say to this guy that I haven't said to everyone that's turned me down?'
 I went to bed, and about 2 o'clock in the morning, the answer popped into my head.
 And when I met the producer, he asked me the same question the others asked, 'Chuck, why will this movie make money?'
 And I said, 'First of all, there's four million karate people in America.
 They all know who I am.
 And if only half of them go to the movie, that's a $6 million gross on a $1 million budget.'
 And he said, 'Sounds good to me'."

 The film was produced by Allan Bodoh, Mitchell Cannold and Michael Leone.
 Bodoh ran Mar Vista Productions, who in a two-year period made Dirt, Acapulco Gold, Dogs and The Great Smokey Roadblock.

 Norris said during filming that he compared "Breaker!
 Breaker! with Clint Eastwood's A Fistful of Dollars and Good Guys Wear Black with Dirty Harry."
+The director, Ted Post, had previously directed Eastwood in Hang 'Em High (1968) and Magnum Force (1973).

 Filming started in May 1977.
 There was an excellent support cast including Dana Andrews.
 "I do one film a year just to keep my hand in", said Andrews.